ablanco1950/LFW_TwoModels/README.md

 # LFW_TwoModels
 A recognition process of images contained in the LFW database http://vis-www.cs.umass.edu/lfw/#download is carried out using two models, one based on the minimum distance between training image records and test and another that is an adaptation of the CNN KERAS model https://keras.io/examples/vision/mnist_convnet/.
 Both models are complementary.
+A module is also incorporated that takes advantage of the facility of sklearn to implement the SVM model with great simplicity.

 Requirements: